 The net proceeds from the Listing on 4 July 2018, after deducting listing related expenses, were approximately HK\$25.2 million.
 After the Listing, these proceeds were used for the purposes in accordance with the future plans and use of proceeds as set out in the Prospectus.
-The unused amount of the net proceeds from the Listing as at and up to the date of this report was approximately HK\$5.1 million.
+All of the net proceeds from the Listing was fully utilized during the year ended 31 December 2022.